QualyaIO/obtuse.VCV/README.md

-Based on Vult Playground for VCV Rack -- testing Botania DSP within VCV.
+Modules enabling the use of [Obtuse DSP](https://github.com/QualyaIO/obtuse.DSP) within VCV.

-Note that we are using fixed float computations here to mimic as close as possible what happens on the RP2040.
+Note that we are using fixed float computations here to mimic as close as possible what happens on default DSP installations, e.g. on MCU such as RP2040.

 # How-to